xeptagondev/performance-app-methodology/methodology/efficiency/procurement.md

 ## Open Questions

-- Is the procuremtn reset or cumulatively
+- Is the procurement reset or cumulativive per stage
 - How is the global average calculated
-- Why does it say N/A when filtering by Country Office
+- Why does it say N/A when filtering by Country Office -- does each CO have their own expected stage.
+There is that discussion (i.e. AFG) around crisis countries and if it is more difficult to do procurement.